Nothing riles up the fan bases quite like the College Football Rankings.

-There are three major college football ranking systems in the United States, each of which ranks the top 25 NCAA Division I Football Bowl Subdivision (FBS) college football teams throughout the season and helps determine the winner of the NCAA FBS National Championship.
+Currently, there are three major ranking systems in college football, each of which ranks the top 25 Division I Football Bowl Subdivision (FBS) college football teams throughout the season and helps determine the four teams that eventually compete for the College Football Playoff National Championship.

 The three ranking systems are the:

-These experts rank teams based on a variety of criteria, including recent results and current win-loss records, the strength of opponents, and any head‐to‐head games or games against common opponents.
+In the case of all three polls, “experts” rank teams based on a variety of criteria, including recent results and current win-loss records, the strength of opponents, and results against common opponents.